aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

-# Module 04-Unit 4 Create and configure an Azure load balancer
+# M04-Unit 4 Create and configure an Azure load balancer

 ## Lab scenario
 In this lab, you will create an internal load balancer for the fictional Contoso Ltd organization.